-- Study and master the school and district policies, procedures, and regulations. - Practice emergency routines. - Introduce yourself to and familiarize yourself with the school facility and personnel. - Under the cooperating teacher's direction help him/her to set up the classroom physically, electronically, and with material preparation. - Attend all teacher meetings and professional development opportunities. - Establish a professional presence in the school and the district. - Discuss with cooperating teacher how co-teaching will operate in THIS classroom.
-The cooperating teacher has the final say on the process.

-Collaborate with the cooperating teacher to create a plan for the Student Teacher to gain more responsibility for leading the instructional process.
-Identify a targeted 8-to 9-week period of 'full instructional leadership' responsibility near mid-year that makes sense given the curriculum map for the subject/class and holiday schedule of the school.
-Make a tentative plan for return of 'full instructional leadership' to the cooperating teacher to occur near the end of March/beginning of April in the spring semester.
+- Study and master the school and district policies, procedures, and regulations. - Practice emergency routines. - Introduce yourself to and familiarize yourself with the school facility and personnel. - Under the Cooperating Teacher's direction help him/her to set up the classroom physically, electronically, and with material preparation. - Attend all teacher meetings and professional development opportunities. - Establish a professional presence in the school and the district. - Discuss with Cooperating Teacher how co-teaching will operate in the shared classroom.
+The Cooperating Teacher has the final say on the process. - Collaborate with the Cooperating Teacher to create a plan for the Student Teacher to gain more responsibility for leading the instructional process.
+Identify a targeted 8-9 week period of 'full instructional leadership' responsibility near mid-year that makes sense given the curriculum map for the subject/class and holiday schedule of the school.
+Make a tentative plan for return of 'full instructional leadership' to the Cooperating Teacher to occur near the end of March/beginning of April in the spring semester.